 Financial Services is a broad and varied industry, often shrouded in technical terminology and enough complex data to give a mathematician a headache.
-Having recently had some success in demystifying a couple of the areas for myself, I thought it may benefit others to provide deep insight into breaking through some barriers that restrict the ability to deliver change and value.
+Having recently had some success in demystifying business financial services myself, I thought it may benefit others to provide deep insight into breaking through some barriers that restrict the ability to deliver change and value.

 For this piece, I’m going to focus on merchant services and point of sale finance, though you may find some of the points have broader application.
 The title here, “Wrong Place, Right Time”, is to emphasize that some of the broader benefits to businesses may be missed, as either we’re looking in the wrong places or so much time and effort is spent on getting any “result” (whatever the criteria for that may be) rather than the “right” result.

 Data, what data?

 It’s hard to review any opportunity or make any changes without data.
 With the two areas I mentioned (merchant services and point of sale finance), data is often hard to come by.
 Typically, there is very little, if any, information shown within Accounts Payable spend and deductions often made at source by the Supplier.
 As a result, you’re reliant on the third party to provide what you need, even before you can assess the potential opportunity.
 A big watch out here, is that the Supplier may either withhold the data or try to drown you in it.
 More is better, but it can be very overwhelming.

 One approach is to get comfortable with uncertainty.
 The alternative is to focus on what drives commercials and impacts the cost, which may allow you to cut through the extreme of being provided with everything.
 For example, for point of sale finance, these usually are bad debt and delinquency rates, cost of funds, and average transaction values.
 The level of manual process intervention required of the Supplier should also be taken into account, though an understanding of this will likely need to come from other sources.
 Remember to take into consideration that the amount of spend you see may be misleading and vastly overstate what is addressable.